 The Genesee Finger Lakes Chapter of the Air & Waste Management Association is dedicated to enhancing environmental education opportunities of the greater Finger Lakes area.
 With the help of your donations, sponsorships, and memberships, we are able to contribute to the following causes:

-Congratulations to the 2018 Earth Day Grant Program recipients!
+Congratulations to our 2019 Earth Day Grant Winners!

 Cafeteria Composting and Classroom Recycling

 Summary: The Cafeteria Composting and Classroom Recycling project is a student-led initiative to expand the composting/recycling programs from the Churchville Chili elementary school to the middle school.
 The funds are intended to go towards the purchase of additional new blue bins for paper recycling in the 7th and 8th grade classrooms that do not have blue bins, which is just one piece of the students’ vision to see their school become more environmentally aware.
 Blue bins already in place have been successful at diverting ~95% of the paper generated in the classrooms to recycling.
 The student team meets regularly with the Superintendent and the Director of Operations and Maintenance as a continuing effort to improve their school operations from an environmental standpoint.
 The students also will educate their peers through a series of video announcements and signage.

 Organization Name: Cornell Cooperative Extension of Seneca County